PA Program Curriculum

 Students can expect to spend 6 to 8 hours a day in class the first year.
 Classes are based at the Health Sciences campus in Boston (Chinatown area), where students have easy access to library and study resources as well as faculty and PA Program staff.
 Due to the demanding curriculum and full-time clinical rotations, it is strongly recommended that students do not work during their time in the PA program.

-During the second (clinical) year, a majority of students will travel within a 60 mile radius of Boston to clinical practice sites around eastern Massachusetts where they will have 4 ~ 5 week rotations in core clinical disciplines such as Internal Medicine, Pediatrics, Surgery, Emergency Medicine, Women’s Health, Behavioral Medicine, Family Medicine/Primary Care and Orthopedics.
+During the second (clinical) year, a majority of students will travel within a 60 mile radius of Boston to clinical practice sites around eastern Massachusetts where they will have 4 to 5 week rotations in core clinical disciplines such as Internal Medicine, Pediatrics, Surgery, Emergency Medicine, Women’s Health, Behavioral Medicine, Family Medicine, and Orthopedics.
 Students are also permitted to choose one elective in a discipline of their choice after consulting with clinical faculty.

 All students must successfully complete the following to meet graduation requirements for the degree of Master of Medical Science.